pcabreracamara/QTrigdoppler/README.md

     3) Execute RigDoppler: python3 /path/to/QTrigdoppler.py

 ## Advanced Configuration:
-    1) Support files can be modified in the *config.ini* file:
+    1) Support files used to get satellites frequencies and ephemerides data can be modified in the *config.ini* file:

         [satellite]
         ;path to your TLE file